What happens after Nora leaves home: Hu Shi's Nora

 Accompanying the New Youth special issue was an essay written by editor Hu Shi, leading intellectual of the May Fourth Movement.
 The essay was entitled 'Ibsenism' ('易卜生主义', Yipushengzhuyi), where he analyzed the motifs of Ibsen's works.
 In Hu Shi's opinion, Ibsen's works are 'realistic', as they eloquently expose the dark side of social reality.
 Hu Shi incorporates Ibsen's revolutionary ideals into his critique against traditional Confucian values, denouncing 'immoral' feudal practices which hinder the liberation of individuality.
 Inspired by A Doll's House, Hu wrote a play named The Greatest Event in Life (1919), deemed by some as the Chinese iteration of 'the Nora-problem', with the same emphasis on individual autonomy over familial oppression.
 However, Hu's vision was slowly overshadowed by Lu Xun, whose interpretation of Nora would spark a series of debates on individualism, the ideology most valued by Hu and the May Fourth Movement.

+Hu Shi's play The Greatest Event in Life in 1919, was very similar to the original story of Nora written by Ibsen.
+As a writer that was greatly influenced by the western ideologies, Hu Shi designed the plot to surround the acceptance of such ideologies when targeting the Chinese audiences.
+Therefore, the play was tailored to be more adhering to the Chinese society and contain an educational element within.

+There were two different drafts of the play.
+The first draft was written in English, while the second draft was in Chinese, with changes to character designs and lines to fit the Chinese social context more closely, including more detailed mentioning of Chinese customs and superstitions in the discussions between characters.
+The English version was designed to target young male students who had studied abroad, received the western ideologies through education, and could understand English as audiences, while the Chinese version targeted Chinese female students that were more familiar with traditional Chinese values.The Chinese version of the show contained such a controversial theme in the Chinese society when criticizing the familial oppression and superstitions that few actresses were willing to play the main character Tian Yamei for fear of being socially reproached.
+Hu Shi reflected upon this difficulty as a result of the overt realism.

+Although Hu Shi's play was inspired by the story of Nora, critics had noted the different identities between Nora and Tian Yamei.
+Nora was active in her pursuit of autonomy, whereas Tian Yamei was passive, gaining the resolution to stand up against her parents only after learning the advice of her boyfriend.
+In this manner, although she stood up against the traditional customs of family-decided marriage, her decision was pushed by others.
+Additionally, Yamei received education from abroad and was a working woman, which gave her more economic power that could prevent her from Nora's dilemma Lu Xun mentioned in his speech.